tpiros/eleventy-plugin-social-share-card-generator/README.md

 ## Sample

 Take a look at the `sample` folder for an example implementation.
-Please note that you need to add your own Cloudinary username and the publicId of your base image.
-Once done, you can run `eleventy --serve` to view the result in your browser.
+After running `npm i` in that folder, please go ahead and add your own Cloudinary username and the publicId of your base image (the background image).
+Once done, you can run `npx @11ty/eleventy --serve` to view the result in your browser.